WebAssembly/tool-conventions/Linking.md

 ### Data symbols

 Data symbol annotations can be interleaved into the data string sequence.
 When that happens, relocations are situated before the first byte of the value being defined.
-For example, declaration of a 32-bit global by with the name `$foo` and linkage name "foo" would look like following:
+For example, a declaration of a 32-bit global with the name `$foo` and linkage name "foo" would look like following:
 ```wat
 (data (i32.const 0) (@sym $foo name="foo" size=4) "\00\00\00\00")
 ```